 Contact Richard at: rjhutch10 at yahoo dot com

 Date TBD, but a couple times a season.

 The perfect summer ride.
 50 casual miles through Southern Maine at a civilized 16 mph.
-Start with a cup of Joe at Coffee by Design on Cove Street in East Bayside at 10am.
+Start with a cup of Joe at Coffee by Design on Diamond Street in East Bayside at 10am.
 Ride starts at 10:30 and ends up back at Rising Tide Brewing Tasting Room with Food Truck for beer and brunch/lunch on the outside deck.

 Merrymeeting Bay Metric Century

 Date TBD, but generally the 2nd or 3rd Sunday in October.